 A language and compiler is only half the story for being productive and creating great apps and solutions.
 Oxygene rounds off the development experience with a strong development environment built on the Microsoft Visual Studio 2012 IDE.

-For developers starting out fresh, Oxygene comes with its own version of the Visual Studio 2012, dedicated exclusively to Oxygene development for .NET and Java.
+For developers starting out fresh, Oxygene comes with its own version of the Visual Studio 2012, dedicated exclusively to Oxygene development for .NET, Cocoa and Java.

-Working together, the just released Visual Studio 2012 environment and Oxygene's advanced IDE features take developer productivity to the next level.
+Working together, the Visual Studio 2012 environment and Oxygene's advanced IDE features take developer productivity to the next level.

 Simply Choose File|New Project, select the kind of application you want to start with, and you're off.

-The templates span all sorts of projects you might want to create, from Windows apps using WPF, WinForms or the new WinRT, over services/daemons and web sites to mobile projects for Windows Phone 7, and Android.
+The templates span all sorts of projects you might want to create, from Windows apps using WPF, WinForms or the new WinRT, over services/daemons and web sites, to mobile projects for Windows Phone 7 and Android, and of course iOS.

 One of the most important areas of an IDE is the code editor, and Oxygene builds on Visual Studio's already great code editing experience and takes it to the next level.

 The Visual Studio code editor is build on WPF — that's an implementation detail, for sure, but it enables Oxygene to provide a wealth of great graphical features that go beyond displaying mere text: